 Financial troubles forced Bowden to rush the development of the Spacelander, which was released in 1960 in five colors: Charcoal Black, Cliffs of Dover White, Meadow Green, Outer Space Blue, and Stop Sign Red.

-(Photo credit: Topical Press Agency / Getty Images / Wiki Commons).
+(Photo credit: Leon Dixon and National Bicycle History Archive Of America: NBHAA.com / Pinterest / Topical Press Agency / Getty Images / Wikimedia Commons ).